Audubon, New Jersey: History

 The area that was to become Audubon was initially settled in the late 17th Century by various land owners and was primarily used for farms and mills.
 In 1695 the land now known as the Borough of Audubon was part of Newton Township.
 By the early 1700s, the area's first families were building their homesteads.
 Today, two of these original farmhouses remain in Audubon.
 The Low-Stokes-Nicholson house was built c.
 1732 by John Low.
 Simon Breach built his home, known locally as "The Mansion House", in about 1740.
 A large addition was built by shipbuilder John Dialogue in c.
 1853.
-Samuel Nicholson Rhodes, a local naturalist and author, owned this farm, which he named "Cedarcroft", from 1898–1912.
+Samuel Nicholson Rhodes, a local naturalist and author, owned this farm, which he named "Cedarcroft", from 1898 to 1912.
 It was Mrs. Rhodes who came up with the name for the town.
 When the Atlantic City Railroad arrived in the 1880s the local farms were subdivided into the smaller communities of Audubon, Cedarcroft and Orston.
 Residential development began when both Audubon and Orston had train stations built in the 1890s.

 On March 13, 1905, through an act of the New Jersey Legislature, Audubon was created as a borough from portions of Haddon Township.
 It was named for John James Audubon, the naturalist.
 Based upon the results of a referendum on October 28, 1947, portions of Audubon were taken to form the borough of Audubon Park.

 Audubon is the home of three Medal of Honor recipients, the most awarded per capita of any town in the United States: Samuel M. Sampler (World War I), Edward Clyde Benfold (Korean War) and Nelson V. Brittin (Korean War).
 The three are honored by a memorial at Audubon High School.